Devon: Toponymy

-The name Devon derives from the name of the Brythons who inhabited the southwestern peninsula of Britain at the time of the Roman conquest of Britain known as the Dumnonii, thought to mean 'deep valley dwellers' from proto Celtic *dubnos 'deep'.
-In the Brittonic, Devon is known as Dyfnaint, Devnent and Dewnens, each meaning 'deep valleys'.
+The name Devon derives from the name of the Brythons who inhabited the southwestern peninsula of Britain at the time of the Roman conquest of Britain known as the Dumnonii, thought to mean 'deep valley dwellers' from Proto-Celtic *dubnos 'deep'.
+In the Brittonic languages, Devon is known as Dyfnaint, Devnent and Dewnens, each meaning 'deep valleys'.
 (For an account of Celtic Dumnonia, see the separate article.)
 Among the most common Devon placenames is -combe which derives from Brittonic cwm meaning 'valley' usually prefixed by the name of the possessor.

 William Camden, in his 1607 edition of Britannia, described Devon as being one part of an older, wider country that once included Cornwall: